SirSamiboi/cbl-project/README.txt

 towers which will hold back and defeat the enemies in various ways.
 If you manage to survive the attacks, The Fallen has vowed to tear the castle apart by himself.
 Will you manage to defeat him?

+How to run: Run Main.java, then select "Start Game" to start a round.

 How to play:

 - Enemies arrive in waves; survive the 15th wave and defeat The Fallen to win